-Over the years, I have been in hundreds of interviews as a doula.
-Some couples come to the consultation fully prepared with a list of questions ready to go; others show up with no idea what to ask.
-Choosing the right doula for you is important, so be prepared with the right questions to ask a doula to help you choose the best support person.
+Over the years, I have gone to hundreds of interviews as a doula.
+Some couples come to the consultation fully prepared with a list of questions ready, while others arrive with no idea what to ask.
+It’s so important to choose the right birth doula for you, and being prepared with the right questions ahead of time will help you choose the best support person.
 But how do you know who is the right choice?

-First, you must understand what you want/are looking for in a doula.
-If you’re unsure what you’re looking for, here are 30 questions to ask a doula to help determine that.
-I have been asked all these questions, and these are my top doula interview questions.
+First, you need to have a good understanding of what a doula is and what you want/are looking for in a birth doula.
+If you’re not sure what you’re looking for, here are 30 questions that will help determine just that.
+I have been asked all of these questions, and more, and these are my top birth doula interview questions.
 These will help you get started and realize which questions are most important for you to ask when deciding on a doula.

 The Best Questions to Ask When Hiring a Doula